for Technology Use

 Support & Maintenance

-to be on-site and user-oriented.
-Waiting for repairs makes technology
+needs to be on-site and teacher-oriented.
+Waiting for repairs makes

-more of a problem than a benefit and discourages use.
+technology more of a problem than a benefit in a classroom and discourages